Why Choose Us

 The responsibilities of the institution remained fundamentally unchanged although many commodities in addition to maize were added under the control of the Grain Marketing Board.
 The GMB at that time was modified from being fundamentally a developmental or social institution to include being commercially oriented commodity trading organization.
 The Government however through a Cabinet resolution in May 2018, directed that all commercial activities of the GMB be separated from its core Strategic Grain Reserve (SGR) functions .GMB undertook value addition and commercial trading activities which are now being run by Silo Food Industries following the separation of commercial activities and SGR of the Grain Marketing Board.

 Functions Of The Board

-To do all things necessary and consistent with the provisions of this Act to ensure the orderly marketing of controlled products within any prescribed area.
+- To do all things necessary and consistent with the provisions of Grain Marketing Act [Chapter 18:14] in ensuring orderly marketing of controlled products within any prescribed area.

-Import and export agricultural products as it may consider necessary
+- Import and export grains as it may consider necessary

 - To provide fumigation, product quality control services and commercial training in grain handling

 - To store and distribute farming Inputs under the Presidential Well -wishers Inputs Programme and Command Agriculture Inputs Programme.

 - To facilitate distribution of grain to vulnerable groups under social welfare programmes.